 One is that the Republicans have been entirely inept over the last few weeks.

-And all the against that we have the theory is that the Republic Yes, the Republicans have been characteristically inept over the last few weeks.
+And against that, we have the theory is that the Republicans, yes, the Republicans have been characteristically inept over the last few weeks.

-The result of that is Obama's got fifty percent disapproval ratings.
+The result of that is Obama's got 50% disapproval ratings.

 This is what he does when Republicans are sort of staggering from one alleged disaster to another.

-So so so which which which of those do you do you kind of run with, Sharon?
+So which of those do you kind of run with, Sharon?

-Do you think uh do you think Obama's in pretty good shape for re-election?
+Do you think Obama's in pretty good shape for re-election?

-Or do you think in fact if he can't even if his numbers are like this when after the Republicans have had a really bad four or five weeks, what'll they be like uh when we get near November?
+Or do you think, in fact, if he can't even, if his numbers are like this after the Republicans have had a really bad four or five weeks, what'll they be like when we get near November?

 I can't wait.